ryanpz/rypz.io/content/woods/sh_all_params.md

 1. `$@`
 2. `$*`

-Both behave similarly when not double-quoted: field splitting is performed on the each parameter.
-This means that even if a positional argument is quoted, it'll still be split up by IFS—which is whitespace by default—into separate fields.
+Both behave similarly when not double-quoted: field splitting is performed on each parameter.
+This means that even if an argument is quoted, it'll still be split up by IFS—which is whitespace by default—into separate fields.
 For example,

 ```sh
 #!/bin/sh